ChaosDynamix/Arcadia/_includes/arch-linux/preparation/usb_preparation.md

 ## USB flash device preparation

-Make sure that the USB flash device used as the installation medium work properly and is fairly recent in order to avoid data corruption.
+To avoid data corruption, The USB flash device used as the installation medium have to work properly and should be fairly recent.
+Before starting this section, make sure your USB flash device is plugged into a working USB port on your computer.

 ### Identify your USB flash device